diffblue/cbmc/doc/cprover-manual/contracts-assigns.md

 __CPROVER_assigns(*identifier*, ...)
 ```

 An _assigns_ clause allows the user to specify that a memory location may be written by a function.
 The set of locations writable by a function is the union of the locations specified by the assigns clauses, or the empty set of no _assigns_ clause is specified.
-While, in general, an _assigns_ clause could be interpreted with wither _writes_ or _modifies_ semantics, this
+While, in general, an _assigns_ clause could be interpreted with either _writes_ or _modifies_ semantics, this
 design is based on the former.
 This means that memory not captured by an
 _assigns_ clause must not be written within the given function, even if the
 value(s) therein are not modified.